Blog Home / Knowledge / The Global Shift Towards Mandatory Climate-Related Reporting

 7. Australia: Moving Towards Mandatory Disclosures

-Australia is making strides toward mandatory climate-related reporting, recognizing the financial and environmental risks posed by climate change.
+Australia is making significant strides toward mandatory climate-related reporting, recognizing the financial and environmental risks posed by climate change.
 In 2023, the government announced plans to introduce TCFD-aligned reporting requirements for large businesses and financial institutions.

 Key Features of Australia’s Plans: